typear247/aviation-lookup-service/README.md

 # aviation-service
-A production-ready Spring Boot microservice for retrieving airport information using ICAO codes from the Aviation API.
+Spring Boot microservice for retrieving aviation information from the Aviation API.

-## Quick start
+(**Mainly** : retrieving airport information using ICAO codes from the Aviation API. as per assessment request)

 ### Requirements
 - Java 17